-Running Injury Clinics in York, Prince Edward Island
+Running Injury Clinics in York, Ontario

 Canada's most common sport injury referrals come from runners.